TranscribeMe/Docs/docs/quickstarts/0_overview_111021.rst

 You can choose your preferred way to deliver recordings:

-- The **preferred method** for uploading will require splitting the file into smaller "chunks".
+**I.** The **preferred method** for uploading will require splitting the file into smaller "chunks".
 For optimal upload speed, each chunk should be exactly 5MB.
 Only the last chunk can be less than 5MB.
 If a total file size is less than 5 MBs, then it can still be uploaded with async approach, since the last chunk (a single chunk in this case) can be less than 5MB.
 Overall, this process requires 3 different endpoints:

-**I.**
 **STEPS**
      1. ``GET https://rest-api.transcribeme.com/api/v1/uploads/url?fileName={filename.mp3}&isAsync=true``